 Tourism is one of the main income sources of the town of Mammoth Lakes.
-With that, the visitors’ choices of places to stay in Mammoth Lakes are pretty wide.
-Moreover, you can opt for different kinds of accommodation that suit your lifestyle and budget best.
-If you ask me, I’d recommend skipping lodging in Mammoth Lakes and looking for more affordable options outside the town.
-Bridgeport is one of the places you might want to consider to spend a night when visiting Mammoth Lakes.
+Thanks to it, your choices of the places to stay in Mammoth Lakes are pretty wide.
+With that said, you can opt for the accommodations that suit your lifestyle and budget.

-If you’re driving, which you should to get more out of your visit to Mammoth Lakes, fuel up outside.
-The gas is very expensive in Mammoth even compared to high prices of Los Angeles.
+TIP: If you drive, which you should to get the most of your visit to Mammoth Lakes, fuel up before you reach the area.
+The gas is very expensive in Mammoth even compared with the high prices in Los Angeles.

-World-known for its skiing, Mammoth Lakes doesn’t let such activities as hiking, fishing, kayaking, and wildlife watching fall far behind.
-Moreover, with some of the most gorgeous hiking trails, the place is a pleasure to hike through.
-If you prefer snowy scenery to lush greenery and blooming meadows of the warmer seasons, make sure to get detailed information before visiting Mammoth Lakes.
-In winter many places in this area are covered with snow and are not easy to reach.
+TIP: If you prefer the snowy slopes to the lush greenery and blooming meadows of the warmer seasons, make sure to get the last updates on road conditions before visiting Mammoth Lakes.
+In winter, many places in the area are covered with the snow and are not easy to reach.